micheldom/DRA_updated/README.md

 # Catching Both Gray and Black Swans: Open-set Supervised Anomaly Detection (CVPR2022)
 By Choubo Ding, Guansong Pang, Chunhua Shen

-Official PyTorch implementation of ["Catching Both Gray and Black Swans: Open-set Supervised Anomaly Detection"](https://arxiv.org/abs/2203.14506).
+Clone of Official PyTorch implementation of ["Catching Both Gray and Black Swans: Open-set Supervised Anomaly Detection"](https://arxiv.org/abs/2203.14506).

 ## Prerequisites
 This code is written in `Python 3.11` and requires the packages listed in `requirements.txt`.
 Install with `pip install -r